 b) else, it is up to UE implementation to select a RSC.

 NOTE 1: Selection of relay service code is up to UE implementation if there is no ProSe application traffic descriptor(s) configured in the UE.

+NOTE 2: The UE implementation ensures that the security procedure indicated by the control plane security indication in the relay service code as specified in clause 5.2.5 is supported by the UE.
+Otherwise, the UE does not use the corresponding relay service code.